Phantom pain

 Print this page

-• The pain comes and goes or it can be continuous.
-The length of time this pain lasts differs from person to person.
-It can last from seconds to minutes, to hours, and even to days.
-The symptoms of phantom limb pain can range from mild to severe.
+The pain can range from mild to severe and it might come and go, or it can be continuous.
+The length of time the pain lasts differs from person to person.
+It can last from seconds to minutes, to hours, and even days.

-Although phantom pain occurs most often in people who've had an arm or leg removed, this condition may also occur after surgeries to remove other body parts, such as the breast, penis, eye or tongue.
+Although phantom pain occurs most often in people who've had an arm or leg removed, it can also occur after surgeries to remove other body parts, such as your breast, penis, eye or tongue.

 Some things can make phantom pain worse, including.